thanhhoajs/thanhhoa/README.md

 ## Middleware

-Add middleware to your application or specific routes:
+ThanhHoa allows you to add middleware globally or for specific routes:

 ```typescript
 // Custom middleware